php-dev-br/laravel-doc-pt-br/database.md

         'prefix'    => '',
     ],

-Note that three keys have been added to the configuration array: `read`, `write` and `sticky`.
-The `read` and `write` keys have array values containing a single key: `host`.
+Note that two keys have been added to the configuration array: `read` and `write`.
+Both of these keys have array values containing a single key: `host`.
 The rest of the database options for the `read` and `write` connections will be merged from the main `mysql` array.

 You only need to place items in the `read` and `write` arrays if you wish to override the values from the main array.
 So, in this case, `192.168.1.1` will be used as the host for the "read" connection, while `192.168.1.2` will be used for the "write" connection.
 The database credentials, prefix, character set, and all other options in the main `mysql` array will be shared across both connections.

-#### The `sticky` Option

-The `sticky` option is an *optional* value that can be used to allow the immediate reading of records that have been written to the database during the current request cycle.
-If the `sticky` option is enabled and a "write" operation has been performed against the database during the current request cycle, any further "read" operations will use the "write" connection.
-This ensures that any data written during the request cycle can be immediately read back from the database during that same request.
-It is up to you to decide if this is the desired behavior for your application.

 <a name="using-multiple-database-connections"></a>
 ### Using Multiple Database Connections